cardasac/cardasac/README.md

 ## DevOps Engineer | Full-Stack Developer

 Welcome to my GitHub profile.
-I'm a passionate DevOps engineer with extensive full-stack development experience, dedicated to bridging the gap between development and operations through automation, scalable infrastructure, and efficient deployment practices.
+I'm a passionate DevOps engineer with extensive full-stack development experience and a strong background in security and auditing.
+I'm dedicated to bridging the gap between development and operations through automation, scalable infrastructure, and efficient deployment practices.

 ## Current Focus